Pack your bags, Prince Harry and Meghan Markle!

 "Any future plans for the Duke and Duchess are speculative at this stage," the Palace said via a statement back in April.
 "No decisions have been taken about future roles.
 The Duke will continue to fulfill his role as Commonwealth Youth Ambassador."

-If the trip takes place in October, their son, Archie Harrison, will be about 5-months old.
-As royal admirers will recall, Prince George was 8 months old when he made his first royal tour and visited Australia and New Zealand with Prince William and Kate Middleton.
+Archie will be younger than his cousins for his first royal tour.
+As royal admirers will recall, William and Kate's eldest son Prince George was 8 months old when he made his first royal tour and visited Australia and New Zealand with his parents.
 Princess Charlotte was 16 months old when she made her big trip to Canada, and Prince Louis has yet to go on his first royal tour.

 (This story was originally published June 12 at 10:19 a.m.
 PST).